aolson078/stick_rpg_clone/README.md

 buried treasure on the beach.
 Lucky diggers might uncover a **Golden Seashell** decoration or a stylish **Pearl Necklace**.

+Fishing now includes its own progression system.
+Each cast grants fishing experience that levels up your angling skill, unlocking tougher fish with better payouts and reducing empty-hook casts.
+Every species you land is logged with its heaviest weight so you can chase new records, and rare treasure carp can even cough up casino tokens alongside their cash value.

 Weather now changes each day with rain or snow possible.
 The world cycles through Spring, Summer, Fall, and Winter, each lasting about a month.
 Bad weather closes the park and deal spots, and special seasonal encounters